princliv/To_DO_web_app/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, feel free to contact me:
+For any questions or inquiries, feel free to contact me:<br>
-Name: Ankit Kumar
+Name: Ankit Kumar<br>
 Email: <b>ankitkumar1990asap@gmail.com</b>